Medical Robotics 2 (4 ECTS)

 Description:

-This course unit will cover:
+This course unit will cover the following topics:

 • Geometric and kinematic modeling of various medical robots (rigid parallel robots, cable-driven robots, concentric-tube robots, flexible robots, etc.)